nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 SUSE
 ++++

 To setup openSUSE with FreeIPA, we'll need to do some manual work.
+This applies to SUSE 12 and up.

 .. code-block:: shell